Jungsu-Yun/yolov5_deepsort_ros/README.md

 ## TroubleShooting
 #### ImportError: dynamic module does not define module export function (PyInit_cv_bridge_boost)
 This error occurs when a python package related to cv_bridge_boost is not found.
-Open the cv_bridge/CMakelist.txt file in the folder where you installed the cv_bridge package and modify 'found_package(Boost REQUIRED python3)' as follows:
+Open the cv_bridge/CMakelist.txt file in the folder where you installed the cv_bridge package and modify `found_package(Boost REQUIRED python3)` as follows:
 ```CMake
 find_package(Boost REQUIRED python3-py36)
 ```
 Then build and run cv_bridge again.

 #### ImportError: cannot import name 'BoundingBox'
 This error is caused by not building yolov5_deepport package.
-Go to catkin_ws, 'catkin_make' and run the package again.
+Go to catkin_ws, `catkin_make` and run the package again.